 So how can we check where we are in terms of our tenant security?
 Every tenant gives us access to the report called Microsoft security score.
 It measures our security posture against suggested settings, and in the case of new tenants, usually is about 20%.
 Every setting which we apply will have an impact on our score.
 Please take a look at the image below to see an example of how it changes.

 What is very important here is that it is not possible to get 100% from my point of view.
 Also, many of the recommended settings require top licenses like E5, which is, of course, very expensive.
 The default link to check your stats is here.

-Security in microsoft 365 in the easy way
+Security in Microsoft 365 in an easy way

 Click on the image below to see details: